- What you are looking for woodworking chisels?

 - 12 set, that’s double the blades for the same price.

-- Holds their edges very well.
+- Holds their edges well.

 - Comes with pretty much everything you need.